ottlinger/mailform/README.md

 # mailform

 Send out a given mail via a web form.
+A running live-demo is deployed at https://mailform.aiki-it.de

 Allows sending mails to a configured and given mail address.